junxit/us-congress-bills-114/metadata.md

 - 2016-09-28 — Rule H. Res.
 897 passed House.
 - 2016-09-28 — Sponsor introductory remarks on measure.
 (CR H6059)
 - 2016-09-28 — The previous question was ordered pursuant to the rule. (consideration: CR H6069)
+- 2016-09-29 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.